FuelLabs/fuel-specs/specs/vm/opcodes.md

 | `pc`     | `uint64`      | Value of register `$pc`.                                                  |
 | `is`     | `uint64`      | Value of register `$is`.                                                  |

-Attempting to execute an opcode not in this list pauses a panic and consumes no gas.
+Attempting to execute an opcode not in this list causes a panic and consumes no gas.

 ## Arithmetic/Logic (ALU) Opcodes